Boating Accident Lawyer in Shreveport / Bossier City - Louisiana

 Amputations of Limbs

 As already stated, a boat’s propellers are extremely sharp and function at incredible speeds.
-If someone were to fall near the blades by mistake or if the operator is unaware that there are individuals in the water, the injuries inflicted can end in limb loss, or worse.
+If someone were to fall near the blades by mistake or if the operator is unaware that there are individuals in the water, the injuries inflicted can end in the accidental amputation of limbs or worse.

 All of the abovementioned injuries, among others, have the potential to lead to the death of a victim.
 In this case, Louisiana allows a surviving family member of the deceased victim to file wrongful death claims.
 Speak with our Shreveport wrongful death lawyer today to learn more about these types of claims.